jgrande/quickpass/README.md

 ## How Do I Use It?

-1. Download the latest version of Quickpass as an XPI package (not yet available, sorry).
+1. Download the latest version of Quickpass as an XPI package from the [Releases][releases] page.

 2. Install the add-on using Firefox's Add-Ons Manager "Install Add-On from File..." feature.